nvieira-mcgill/alala/README.md

 # The project
 This project was begun in May 2019 by Nicholas Vieira, working under the supervision of Dr. Daryl Haggard and Dr. John Ruan, both at McGill University/McGill Space Institute.

 This pipeline was built specifically with multi-messenger astrophysics in mind.
-The pipeline will, hopefully, be used to process WIRCam & MegaPrime electromagnetic follow-up of some gravitational wave source in the future.
+It was first used in our follow-up campaign of the graviational wave event GW190814, a neutron star black hole (NSBH) merger.

 ## Acknowledgements
 Thanks go to Dr. Daryl Haggard, Dr. John Ruan, and the rest of the Haggard research group.
 We are very grateful for assistance from Dr. Laurie Rousseau-Nepton, instrument specialist for WIRCam, and Dr. Dustin Lang (Perimeter) for his assistance with `astrometry.net`.